 February 16, 2022 @ 11:00 AM (ET) View the Webinar

 Multimedia instant messaging apps enable people to share pictures and videos with their social networks around the globe.
-Some multimedia instant messaging apps incorporate a feature that enables users to share content that self-destructs after a short period of time, making it inaccessible to recipients after this period.
+Some multimedia instant messaging apps enable users to share content that self-destructs after a short period of time, making it inaccessible once viewed.

 Self-destructing messages have afforded criminals an opportunity to advertise illicit goods for sale, like drugs and weapons, in a way that limits detection by law enforcement agencies.
-Billions of multimedia messages are sent via these services each day, with many available for public consumption.
+Billions of multimedia messages are sent via these services each day, with many available to the public.

 January 19, 2022 @ 11:00 AM (ET) View the Webinar